 - Dict containing all graph's attributes (synaptic weights, delays...) - by default.
-If edge is specified, returns only the values for these - edges.
-If name is specified, returns value of the attribute for each - edge.
+If edge is specified, returns only the values for these get\edge\types (edges=None)

+- edges.
+If name is specified, returns value of the attribute for each - · edge.

-Note: The attributes values are ordered as the edges in edges\array().
+Note: The attributes values are ordered as the edges in edges\array() if edges is None.